Building a more resilient graduate community

-Over the past several months, the Graduate College has conducted a series of listening sessions with a large and diverse sample of graduate students and faculty communities.
-These sessions allowed us to observe how diversity aids this generation’s resiliency.
+Over the past several months, the Graduate College has conducted a series of listening sessions with graduate students and faculty communities.
+These sessions allowed us to observe this generation’s resiliency.
 As deans, we find ourselves in awe of the resiliency ASU graduate students have demonstrated since the beginning of the COVID-19 pandemic in March.

-Celebrating the diverse voices among our graduate student population is an essential part of building a stronger, more inclusive graduate community.
+Celebrating all voices among our graduate student population is an essential part of building a stronger, more inclusive graduate community.
 As Hispanic and Latinx Heritage Month begins, it is an opportunity for us to take a closer look at what diversity means in this context.
 Hispanics and Latinos(as) account for 31% of the Phoenix metropolitan population, stemming primarily from Mexican American heritage, but also including immigrants and their descendants from Central America, the Caribbean, South America and the Iberian Peninsula.
-And while the percentage of our Hispanic and Latino(a) graduate student population has increased to 14% in the last ten years, the same growth is not yet reflected in ASU graduate faculty.
-Hispanic faculty make up 8% of that population.
-To increase the number of faculty from underrepresented groups, the Graduate College is working with other ASU units to implement a recently announced postdoctoral program by President Crow that can serve as a pipeline for tenure track faculty positions.
+Hispanic faculty make up 8% of ASU graduate faculty.
+The Graduate College is working with other ASU units to implement a recently announced postdoctoral program by President Crow that can serve as a pipeline for tenure track faculty positions.

 Collaboratively written by: